Skip navigation

 Duo Labs

-Duo Labs just released its third State of the Auth report, which takes stock of individuals’ experience and perception of 2FA in America and the U.K.
+Duo Labs's State of the Auth report draws insights on individuals’ experience and perception of 2FA from 2FA statistics taken in America and the U.K.

 Adoption of two-factor authentication has substantially increased since we began conducting this research in 2017.
 However, considering only 32% of respondents report using 2FA on all applications where available, there’s still ample opportunity to improve 2FA adoption.

-Two-factor authentication has become notably more prevalent over the last two years, with 79% of respondents reporting having used it in 2021, compared to 53% in 2019 and 28% in 2017.
+Two-factor authentication has become notably more prevalent over the last two years.
+Our 2FA statistics show 79% of respondents report having used it in 2021, compared to 53% in 2019 and 28% in 2017.

 SMS (85%) continues to be the most common second factor that respondents with 2FA experience have used, slightly up from in 2019 (72%).
 Email is the second most common second factor (74%), with a notable increase compared to 2019 (57%).

-While SMS is certainly more secure than no 2FA, there's room for improving security here.
+These statistics on 2FA methods are somewhat troubling, considering unsecure phone lines leave SMS as one of the least secure authentication methods.
+While SMS is certainly more secure than no 2FA at all, there's definitely room for improving security here.
 Other factors, such as push notifications and security keys, are more effective in preventing account takeovers.

 Respondents continue to have money on their mind, with 93% considering financial accounts the most important to secure, up from 85% in 2019.